-The Buddhist Faith Fellowship is blessed in having committed dharma teachers and volunteers who assist our founding teacher, Senpai Daishin, in sharing the Buddhist teachings.
+The Buddhist Faith Fellowship is blessed in having committed dharma teachers and other volunteers who assist our founding teacher, Senpai Daishin, in sharing the Buddhist teachings.
 Together, they are committed to spiritually lead, teach, and equip others on their journey into compassion and understanding.
-We are blessed to have such an amazing team of knowledgeable and dedicated dharma teachers and volunteers.

 Senpai Daishin MA, DT

 Senpai Daishin is the founder, senior teacher, and leader of the BFF of CT.
 With over 30 years of experience with Buddhism, he infuses insight, compassionate action, and humor into the Fellowship’s activities.
 Also, he is known for his contagious enthusiasm to practice and share the Buddhist path with others.
 As well as being the founder and senior teacher, he also has served as the Board of Director and Executive Director of the Buddhist Faith Fellowship since 2001.